 Program in Genetic Counseling

-Become a genetic counselor with compassion, a sense of self, and the skills to be a leader in genetic and genomic health care.
+Become a genetic counselor grounded in social justice, compassion, a sense of self, and the skills to be a leader in genetic and genomic health care.
 The Columbia University Genetic Counseling Graduate Program curriculum combines basic science and clinical medicine with humanism and professionalism.
 Choose a one-size-fits-you experience with research endeavors, university-wide electives, and the VP&S Club: the broadest student activities organization for the arts, athletics, and community outreach in American medical education.

 The Columbia University Genetic Counseling Graduate Program is accredited by the Accreditation Council for Genetic Counseling (ACGC), located at 7918 Jones Branch Drive, Suite 300, McLean, VA 22102.
 ACGC can be reached by phone at 703.506.3266 or through their website.

 Institutions providing distance education are required to provide certain general disclosures for educational programs, regardless of modality, that prepare students for professional licensure or certification.
 The required information relates to whether or not the educational program meets the requirements for professional licensure or certification in all other states.
 Where applicable, an institution must also indicate when such a determination cannot be made.
 Professional licensure and certification requirements may vary state to state.
 This information is also subject to change.
 Students should contact the appropriate licensing agency for their home state to obtain the most up to date information.